Koffler Scientific Reserve: Teaching and outreach

-Public outreach

-Among the Reserve's public education and outreach initiatives is an annual series of natural history workshops and guided nature walks that are designed to help alleviate the so-called "nature deficit disorder".
-Through collaborative programs with institutions like the Oak Ridges Trail Association, Bruce Trail Association, Ontario Nature, Lake Simcoe Region Conservation Authority and the York Region Department of Natural Heritage and Forestry, the Koffler Scientific Reserve is expanding its mission as a centre for lifelong learning in natural history and environmental stewardship.
+Among the Reserve's public education and outreach initiatives is an annual series of natural history workshops and guided nature walks.
+The Koffler Scientific Reserve has also engaged in collaborations with institutions like the Oak Ridges Trail Association, Bruce Trail Association, Ontario Nature, Lake Simcoe Region Conservation Authority and the York Region Department of Natural Heritage and Forestry, the has expanded its mission as a centre for learning in natural history and environmental stewardship.